 • The guidelines take into consideration which parent is paying all or part of both health insurance and work-related child care, essentially giving that parent a credit for same; whereas the old guidelines only credited the parent who pays health insurance.

-Whether you have a pre-existing child support order, a divorce decree, or subsequent modification order, these changes to the child support law could potentially result in a decrease or increase of the child support amount from your prior order.
+Whether you have a pre-existing child support order, a divorce decree, or a subsequent modification order, these changes to the child support law could potentially result in a decrease or increase of the child support amount from your prior order.

 If you would like to discuss a possible child support modification, contact our office for a consultation.